 The Association aims to continually improve the service provided to our tenants.
 We do this via a range of mechanisms including post-repair telephone surveys, surveys following planned improvement works and post-inspections of repairs, a comprehensive and independent tenant and owner satisfaction survey is commissioned every three years, and we gather continual feedback from individuals using our services.
-The most recent large-scale satisfaction survey took place in early 2022 and we incorporate feedback from this into our organisational workplans and business planning decisions.
+The most recent large-scale satisfaction survey took place in early 2022, with the next one due in October 2024 and we will incorporate feedback from this into our organisational workplans and business planning decisions.